 We are living in an era where the way humans create value at work is fundamentally shifting.
 Though technology may be behind this disruption and digital transformation, the solutions won’t be found in tech alone.
-Find out why we think the people still matter more than the technology and how HR leaders should be rethinking the way they approach people, jobs and performance.
+Find out why we think people still matter more than the technology and how HR leaders should be rethinking the way they approach people, jobs and performance.

 We're seeing the beginnings of a fundamental shift in the way humans create value at work, and it's one in which the people still matter more than the technology.

 The key drivers of digital transformation — profitability, customer satisfaction, and increased speed to market — are poised to disrupt legacy businesses across all sectors.
-In fact, some predict that this churn will lead to half of the S&P 500 being replaced Within the next decade.'
+In fact, some predict that this churn will lead to half of the S&P 500 being replaced within the next decade.'

 This upheaval being echoed in the workforce.
 Whole job categories are being eliminated, even as acute shortages emerge in others.
-Business leaders around the world are scrambling to respond to this growing skills gap and are searching frantically for the talent they need to drive Innovation at the pace their customers have come to expect.
+Business leaders around the world are scrambling to respond to this growing skills gap and are searching frantically for the talent they need to drive innovation at the pace their customers have come to expect.
 As the Fourth Industrial Revolution unites the digital and physical worlds to offer entirely new ways to gather and use information, it will require a new approach from leadership to build the workforce for the digital age.
 Specifically for HR leaders, disruption and digital transformation is: